LAKE COUNTY MASTER GARDENERS ASSOCIATION INC. "Helping Others Grow"

 The Purdue Extension Master Gardener Basic Training program is a comprehensive course covering horticulture basics, plant science, sustainable gardening practices, and community outreach.
 Successful completion of the course is required for new Master Gardener trainees.

-The next Fall Master Gardener Training session will be held August 10 – December 1, from 5:30–8:30 PM at the Lake County Extension Office.
+The next Fall Master Gardener Training session will be held Tuesday evenings, August 11 through December 1, from 5:30–8:30 PM at the Lake County Extension Office.

 Our newest group of Master Gardener trainees kicking off the Fall 2025 class!